 But names don’t just have to be descriptive for you to have a strong brand.
 After all, Amazon has nothing to do with rivers, but it has grown to become the largest e-commerce retailer in the world, so it at least has the ‘largest in the world’ title in common.

-The objective is just to have a great brand which evokes positive experiences and expectations, which leads into the next point…
+The objective is just to have a great brand which evokes positive experiences and expectations, which leads to the next point…

 3. A brand becomes self-explanatory